-Driving in winter weather can be tricky – ice makes roads slick and falling snow limits your visibility.
+Driving in winter weather can be tricky – ice makes roads slick, and falling snow limits visibility.
 In 2019, there were around 33,000 injury crashes due to wintry conditions, according to the NHTSA.

 So slow down when there’s winter weather and increase your following distance.
 Avoid risky driving behaviors like texting behind the wheel and driving impaired.
 And ask yourself whether you really need to make that trip – if the weather is too risky to drive, stay home.

 Here’s what you need to know about getting on the road during winter weather.